About Radio New Zealand (RNZ)

 Broadcasting 24 hours a day, RNZ National reaches almost every New Zealander.
-Its programme mix includes news and current affairs, documentaries and features, drama and music.
+Its programme mix both on-air and online includes news and current affairs, podcasts, documentaries and series, children's stories, plays, readings and music.
 At least 33% of the music it broadcasts is New Zealand in origin.

 Talk-orientated programmes make up 60% of air time.
-RNZ National is well known for its high profile programmes and personalities including Nine to Noon with Kathryn Ryan, Jesse Mulligan, 1-4pm, and Saturday Morning with Kim Hill.
+RNZ National is well known for its high profile programmes and personalities including Nine to Noon with Kathryn Ryan, Afternoons with Jesse Mulligan, and Saturday Morning with Kim Hill.

-Specialist features and documentaries produced exclusively for RNZ National focus on the interests of particular groups in the community.
+Specialist podcasts, series and documentaries produced exclusively for RNZ National focus on the interests of particular groups in the community.

 Drama production includes plays and readings of New Zealand literature.

-Māori programming can be heard across the schedule.
+Māori programming can be heard across the weekly schedule.

 The AM network broadcasts all sittings of Parliament.